Groundhog Control, Trapping & Removal Services

 ASK A TECHNICIAN ABOUT Groundhog ControlLearn More

-Groundhogs are stocky and usually gray or varying shades of brown in color.
+Woodchucks and groundhogs are two names for the same animal.
+Stocky and usually gray or varying shades of brown in color, groundhogs can grow up to two feet long and weigh more than 10 pounds.
 Other identifying features include short and bushy tails, rounded ears, and dark brown or black paws.
 Their bodies are also covered with guard hairs that give the pests a grizzled look.

 Known for their foraging behavior, groundhogs eat grasses, including alfalfa, clover, and chickweed.
 These pests can also destroy gardens by feeding root vegetables, corn, and soybeans.
 Sometimes they even feed on small insects, bird eggs, and the bark of trees.